Valentin190889/Servicebridge-Plattform/docs/implementation-summary.md

 We successfully tested the user data isolation implementation and confirmed that it is working correctly:

-1. **Test Approach**:
+1. **Basic User Isolation Testing**:
    - Created a simple test script that logs in as two different users
    - Verified that each user can access their own projects
    - Attempted to access another user's project with a different user's credentials
    - Confirmed that the attempt was correctly denied with a 403 Forbidden response

-2. **Test Results**:
-   - User 2 was correctly denied access to User 1's project
+   - User 2 was correctly denied access to User 1's project with a 403 Forbidden response

-   - The system returned a 403 Forbidden response with the message "You do not have access to this project"
-   - This confirms that our user data isolation implementation is working as expected
+2. **Expanded Testing**:
+   - **Team-Based Access Controls**: Created a dedicated test script (`scripts/test-team-access.js`) to verify that team members can access shared projects while non-team members cannot
+   - **Task Assignment Controls**: Implemented a test script (`scripts/test-task-assignment.js`) to verify that task creators and assignees have appropriate access levels, while unrelated users are denied access
+   - **Comprehensive Test Matrix**: Developed a testing strategy document that outlines all access control test cases across different user roles and resource types

 3. **API Endpoint Configuration**:
    - Discovered that the API routes are mounted with a `/api` prefix